kaimitai/vtitus/README.md

 In either case the buttons do as you would expect; import and export BMP, save and load SQZ.
 The imported BMPs must be 256-color images (they will be recolored to match the palette for 16-color images) AND they need to have the expected dimensions.

 FONTS, SPREXP (TTF sprites) and SPRITES (Moktar sprites) contain more than one image, and will be exported to BMPs numbering from 2 for the second image.
-For FONTS - the exported filenames will be FONT.BMP, FONT2.BMP, FONT3.BMP and so on.
+For FONTS - the exported filenames will be FONTS.BMP, FONTS2.BMP, FONTS3.BMP and so on.
 For multi-import, the same file names are expected.

 For sprites and fonts, the color rgb=(160, 64, 192) indicates transparency.
 Otherwise edit the exported images to know which colors the resultant image will support.
 The rest will be recolored to the nearest palette color using cartesian distance.